Skip to main content

 Share:

-This difference in nurture sets the stage for struggles later in life, from academic achievement to mental health.
-A landmark study published in the journal Child Development tracked parent-child verbal exchanges and found that adults used about 8,000 more words per day with girls than boys during the crucial early years (source: PubMed).
-Such disparities may contribute to boys’ higher rates of reading difficulties and disengagement in school, as noted by Thai education researchers working with the Ministry of Education.
+This early difference in nurture can influence later outcomes, from reading proficiency to mental well-being.
+A landmark study in Child Development tracked parent-child verbal exchanges and found adults used roughly 8,000 more words per day with girls than boys in the early years.
+Such disparities may contribute to boys’ reading challenges and school disengagement, a concern echoed by Thai education researchers working with the Ministry of Education.

-If current practices continue unchecked, researchers warn of widening educational gaps.
-According to the World Bank’s most recent assessment on gender and education, Thai girls now outpace boys in university entrance rates by a significant margin (World Bank).
-Boys are also more at risk for dropping out, substance abuse, and contact with the justice system.
-Yet, the research also points to solutions: when adults intentionally engage in more emotionally supportive conversations with boys and model empathy, gaps close.
-Swedish preschool studies showed that when teachers were trained to interact with boys and girls equally in empathetic and communicative ways, boys’ academic and social outcomes improved markedly (ScienceDirect).
+If left unaddressed, the nurture gap could widen Thailand’s educational divide.
+The World Bank’s most recent gender and education assessment shows Thai girls now outpace boys in university entrance rates, with boys at higher risk of dropping out, substance use, and contact with the justice system.
+Yet the evidence also points to solutions: when adults engage boys in emotionally supportive conversations and model empathy, gaps shrink.
+Studies from Swedish preschools found that teacher training to interact with boys and girls equally improved boys’ academic and social outcomes.

-For Thai readers and parents, experts recommend practical shifts: Speak to boys as richly and responsively as girls.
-Encourage play that includes emotional expression and storytelling, not just competition.
-Schools can review discipline policies and ensure that expectations of behaviour and academic performance are gender-neutral.
-Local education offices in Bangkok and Chiang Mai have begun collaborating with NGOs to provide teacher training programs embedding these insights, with early results showing promise, according to a senior official in the Ministry of Social Development and Human Security.
+Thai readers and parents can adopt practical steps.
+Treat boys with the same emotional responsiveness offered to girls.
+Promote play that encourages emotional expression and storytelling, not just competition.
+Schools should review discipline policies to ensure behavior and academic expectations are gender-neutral.
+Local education offices in Bangkok and Chiang Mai are piloting teacher-training programs with NGOs to embed these insights, with encouraging early results.

-Reflecting on the Thai proverb “เด็กชายห้ามร้องไห้” (“boys must not cry”), a reform-minded Buddhist monk teaching youth groups in Isan noted: “Sometimes we think we protect our sons by making them strong, but real strength requires understanding and expressing one’s emotions.”
-In line with this, Thai universities are beginning to integrate emotional intelligence and social skills into teacher training, responding to mounting global and local evidence that soft skills are crucial for succeeding in school and beyond (Bangkok Post).
+Reflecting on the Thai proverb “เด็กชายห้ามร้องไห้” (boys must not cry), a reform-minded Buddhist teacher in Isan notes that real strength comes from understanding and expressing emotions.
+Universities in Thailand are beginning to weave emotional intelligence and social skills into teacher training, aligning with global and local evidence that soft skills are essential for long-term success.

-Looking forward, if parents, teachers, and the wider community can narrow the nurture gap, Thailand stands to benefit from a better educated, healthier, and more resilient generation of boys.
-Families can start today: dedicate time to talk, listen, and encourage boys to name and share their feelings.
-By promoting holistic development for all children, regardless of gender, Thailand can keep pace with a changing global society and unlock the full potential of its future citizens.
+Looking ahead, narrowing the nurture gap could yield a healthier, better-educated generation of boys in Thailand.
+Families can start now by dedicating time to talk, listen, and help boys name and share feelings.
+By supporting holistic development for all children, Thailand can stay competitive in a changing global landscape.

 Related Articles